Skip to Content

 There are three levels inside which is modeled on the Hindu depiction of the universe.
 The first floor is the ‘Underworld,’ second is ‘Earth’ and the top, ‘Heaven.’
 It is also a temple of sorts and you are required to remove shoes before entering.
 The interior is absolutely stunning, bright and colorful with a stained glass roof, intricate mosaics and beautiful stucco.
 The detail and craftsmanship given to the decor is exquisite.
 Outside, the gardens are just as lovely full of water features, sculptures and shady trees, a wonderful place to relax before heading back into the city.

-Erawan Museum Opening Hours: open every day from 8am to 5pm
+Erawan Museum Opening Hours: Daily from 9 AM to 6 PM.

 Take Tons of Photos at Art in Paradise